AtmosphericX/AtmosphericX/project/docs/pages/widgets/palette.md

 ## Examples

 ::: details Example 1
-- Prompt: Make a `rounded box with about 125px of roundness` that has a `smooth color changing animation` and `animates for 3.5 seonds`.
+- Prompt: Make a `rounded box with about 125px of roundness` that has a `smooth color changing animation` and `animates for 3.5 seconds`.
 ```
 /widgets/palette?setBorderRadius=125&setBackgroundAnimated=true&setAnimationStartDuration=3.5
 ```